-You don’t need to be on all of these platforms; you can start with one and add more as you continue.
+You don’t need to be on all these platforms; you can start with one and add more as you continue.

-2. Cold emails
+2) Cold emails

-Search on the internet or look around your area to see businesses that you think might need your bookkeeping services and write to them.
+Search on the internet or look around your area to see businesses you think might need your bookkeeping services and write to them.

-how they started their business, how they get clients and become successful.
+how they started their business, got clients, and became successful.
 This is how you build your business.

-4. Word of mouth
+4) Word of mouth